mozilla-releng/relengdocs/procedures/accounts_setup.md

 The product to use is, unsurprisingly, "Release Engineering."
 There are multiple possible components under that product, so take your best guess or ask for guidance from the team.

+:warning:
-* Please speak with your manager to be added to the [releng-security](https://bugzilla.mozilla.org/page.cgi?id=group_admins.html) confidential group.
+    Please speak with your manager to be added to the [releng-security](https://bugzilla.mozilla.org/page.cgi?id=group_admins.html) confidential group.

 ## Mana